xhdix/openconnect-installer/README.md

 iptables -t nat -A POSTROUTING -o eth0 -j SNAT --to-source [domesticVPSip]

 ```
+_(Note: Make sure you use the correct network interface name. e.g. eth0 or enp0s3 or ... )_

 And then use Openconnect like this:
 ```bash
 echo password|openconnect --resolve=domain.com:[domesticVPSip] -vu username --passwd-on-stdin https://domain.com